AdrianArenilla/CFTIC-MS600-Building_Applications_and_Solutions_with_Microsoft_365_Core_Services/Lab04/Exercise_14/15-Exercise-14-Configure-a-built-in-tab-with-Microsoft-Graph.md

     ![Screenshot adding Office files to the library](../../Linked_Image_Files/05-add-office-files.png)

   Keep track of the names of these files.
-For the purposes of this exercise, we'll assume they're called **document.docx** and **workbook.docx**.
+For the purposes of this exercise, we'll assume they're called **document.docx** and **workbook.xlsx**.

 ### Get document IDs and URLs